jtlapp/subtap/README.md

 This tool only works with tests that employ the [`tap` module](https://github.com/tapjs/node-tap), because its primary purpose is to extend the functionality of `tap`.
 You may use the `--tap` option to direct TAP output from this tool to a prettifier or TAP-analysis tool of your choice.

+## Advantages

+`subtap` makes root subtests the units of test instead of whole files.
+It runs assertions found on the root test, of course, but the following advantages become available by organizing assertions into subtests and using `subtap`:

+- Because `subtap` assigns a test number to each root subtest, you need only remember a subtest number to rerun it, instead of having to remember and type (or copy-and-paste) a filename.
+- You can decide which root subtests to rerun soley on the basis of their descriptive names; you don't have to decide whether it's reasonable to rerun all of the subtests in its file based on the more cryptic filename.
+- Being able to isolate one root subtest at a time reduces the need to copy-and-paste entire tests into new files to debug them.
+- If multiple people are working on a problem, instead of having to communicate a filename or a test name, you need only communicate a test number.
+This assumes that both parties have identical copies of the test suite, because otherwise the test numbers might differ.
+- Instead of trying to only group subtests together in a file that you're willing to always run together, you have more freedom to organize subtests into files according to logical association, facilitating maintenance.

+_CAVEAT_: When using `subtap` to glob across multiple test files, test numbers depend on the order in which the files load.
+This order should be consistent from run-to-run on the same machine, at least until tests are added or deleted or files are renamed.
+Order may vary from machine to machine, depending on their file systems and on the order in which the files occur in the file system.

 ## Installation

 To install the `subtap` command globally: